 You will find a commercial car park near Victoria Tower and there is also disabled parking available in the area.

-To find out exact details about parking options during your visit to the Cathedral, check out the Official Palace of Westminster Car Parking page.
+To find out exact details about parking options during your visit to the Cathedral, check out the Official Website for Nearby Parking.

 The Houses of Parliament are a UK institution.
 During your visit to London they are an essential part of a complete trip.
 If you are a fan of politics this is a dream destination - you can watch live debates taking place and can stroll through the halls that have been trodden by generations of Prime Ministers.
 If you have an interest in British politics this can be like your celebrity spotting opportunity.
 Perhaps you'll see the Minister for Education striding through Westminster station (that's what happened to me! )Do some research before you get there to make the most of your visit.